dikortis/LetsTalkETC/Episodes/Episode_9.md

-husbands and I guess but 2013 and i came across the score x framework yeah I don't know if you wear the score experiment but it's the it's a scala based framework that externally has put together now love it i was going to say
+husbands and I guess but 2013 and i came across the score x framework yeah I don't know if you wear the score experiment the it's a scala based framework that externally has put together now love it i was going to say